Non-thermal Synchrotron Emission and Polarization Signatures during Black Hole Flux Eruptions: Imaging Results

 Figs.~\ref{fig:thermalevpa}, \ref{fig:beamlossevpa} display the total intensity maps (color) and linear polarization pattern (white line segments) for different eDF models during four phases: before eruption, pre-eruption, peak, and post-eruption.
 In the first two phases, the images are dominated by thermal electrons and exhibit minimal variation across models.
 During the peak phase, despite a temperature increase as indicated in Fig.~\ref{fig:vr_Te}, the purely thermal model $\mT$ produces dimmer images, mainly due to the density decrease.

 When non-thermal electrons are included, the accretion flow develops a localized brightening in the lower half-plane.
 This feature arises from the low-density region with enhanced non-thermal emissivity, where the temperature, magnetization, and magnetic field rotation are elevated.
-In the post-eruption phase, as the temperatue and magnetization decrease, both $\mT$ and $\mP$ models demonstrate reduced brightness, compared to the pre-eruption phase.
+In the post-eruption phase, as the temperature and magnetization decrease, both $\mT$ and $\mP$ models demonstrate reduced brightness, compared to the pre-eruption phase.
 For anisotropic eDF models, the peak brightness is comparable to isotropic non-thermal electrons, except for $\mB_{\upup}1$, $\mB_{\updown}1$, and $\mB_{\parallel}1$, which exhibit lower brightness similar to the pure thermal case, consistent with their total flux behavior.
+In these field-aligned beaming scenarios, the overall suppression is linked to the predominantly toroidal magnetic geometry, which disfavors beamed emission toward the near-axis observer.
+At the eruption peak, although the expelled low-density region is dominated by non-vertical magnetic fields, localized and intermittent patches of enhanced vertical field emerge along its periphery.
+These patches temporarily align favorably with the observer's line of sight, activating the anisotropic emission and producing discontinuous bright features (blobs) superposed on a dimmed background.
+A direct visualization of the evolving non-thermal electron fraction and magnetic-field orientation is provided in Appendix~\ref{app:grmhd} (Fig.~\ref{fig:vr_Te}), supporting this interpretation and linking the image morphology to the underlying eruption dynamics and the flux-expulsion picture in GRMHD simulations \citep{Ripperda_2022}.

+The effect of beam convolution, applied to mimic the finite resolution of the EHT, is evident from the comparison between panels (a) and (b) of Fig.\ref{fig:thermalevpa}, where the thermal ($\mT$) and hybrid ($\mP$) models are used as representative cases.
+While the large-scale morphology (e.g., the asymmetric brightening of the southern crescent) is largely preserved, smoothing with a 17~$\mu$as beam suppresses fine-scale structures, including substantial blurring of the photon-ring substructure and a reduction of the sharp intensity gradients present in the intrinsic images.
+More importantly, convolution modifies the observed linear polarization patterns: polarized streaks in the intrinsic images are averaged over the beam area, yielding smoother and more coherent polarization vectors that trace the large-scale magnetic-field geometry, as illustrated in the bottom panels of Fig.~\ref{fig:thermalevpa}.